 Blog taken from www.stytle.com, written by: Sarah Mower, under Alexander McQueen Fall 2010 Collection.

-Mint condition, was used only for photo shoot
+Mint condition, everything was used only for a photo shoot once.

 Made in Italy